-Through May 31, 2021, our cash used for investing activities totaled \$13.6 million.
-The primary uses of cash for investing activities included the purchase of Strive Talent, Inc. (Note 2) for \$10.6 million in cash, and additional investments in the development of our offerings and purchases of property and equipment in the normal course of business.
+For the first quarter of fiscal 2022, our cash used for investing activities totaled \$0.8 million.
+The primary uses of cash for investing activities were purchases of property and equipment in the normal course of business and additional investments in the development of our offerings.